BryceWDesign/IX-Operator/README.md

 If those topics ever appear in old notes or prototype repos, they are not part of the clean rebuild.

+## Current transport reality

+The config surface exposes `local`, `tcp`, and `tor`, but **only `local` is implemented in v1**.

+That means:

+- `local` works
+- `tcp` and `tor` are reserved for future implementation
+- selecting an unimplemented backend will fail fast with a clear runtime error

+This is intentional.
+The product should tell the truth.

 ## Repository layout

 ```text